baoduy/hbd.astro-paper/src/content/blog/az-01-pulumi-setup-developer-account.md

 Congratulations!
 You've successfully:

 - Registered for a Pulumi account
-- Generated a Personal Access Token
+- Generate a Personal Access Token
 - Set up the Pulumi and Azure CLI tools
-- Created your first Pulumi project using TypeScript for Azure
+- Create your first Pulumi project using TypeScript for Azure
 - Deployed an Azure Resource Group and Storage Account

 Pulumi simplifies cloud resource management by allowing you to use familiar programming languages and tools.
 We can now explore adding more complex resources and configurations on the projects.